Tygart Dam

-Tygart Dam — also known as Tygart River Dam — is a dam built and operated by the United States Army Corps of Engineers in Taylor County, West Virginia, United States.
+Tygart Dam — also known as Tygart River Dam — is a gravity dam built (1934-38) and operated by the United States Army Corps of Engineers in Taylor County, West Virginia, United States.
 The dam regulates the waters of the Tygart Valley River.
 Its storage reservoir is known as Tygart Lake.
 Most of the lakeshore is occupied by Tygart Lake State Park and Pleasant Creek Wildlife Management Area.
 The structure was listed on the National Register of Historic Places in 1995.

 History

 Tygart Dam and Lake were authorized by the Rivers and Harbors Act of 1935; they represented the first of 16 flood control projects in the Pittsburgh District of the United States Army Corps of Engineers.
-The Dam was designed in part by architect Paul Philippe Cret and built between 1934 and 1938, as a project sponsored by the Public Works Administration to provide for flood control.
+The Dam was designed in part by architect Paul Philippe Cret and built between 1934 and '38, as a project sponsored by the Public Works Administration to provide for flood control.
 Small communities — such as Yates, Cecil, Sandy, Cove Run, and Stone House — were partially or fully evacuated at the time of the dam construction.
 The intent of the project was to provide flood protection for the Tygart River Valley as well as for the Monongahela and upper Ohio Rivers.
 Construction costs totaled $18.5 million.